TimeSeries2Report prompting enables adaptive large language model management of lithium-ion batteries: Results

 Subsequently, the time-series data from all individual cells and the corresponding system-level statistics are aggregated into a unified multivariate dataset.
 Each time series is then segmented into fine-grained, temporally ordered slices to capture short-term dynamical behavior.
 The segmentation window is chosen to be sufficiently short to preserve local trends while retaining meaningful temporal structure rather than noise \cite{kil1997optimum}.
 In this work, the temporal window width is fixed at 10 time stamps, determined through expert knowledge and representative observations (see Methods \ref{slice-partition}).
 To characterize these short-term dynamics, we design a set of attributes that comprehensively describe local temporal behavior (see Methods \ref{design-semantic-attribute} and Table \ref{tab1}).
 For each attribute of each slice, semantic descriptors are automatically assigned using a rule-based computational pipeline (see Methods \ref{assigning-rule} and Table \ref{tab-descriptor-assignment}).
 For example, the attribute “\textit{trend}’’ is mapped to semantic descriptors such as \textit{increasing}, \textit{stable}, or \textit{decreasing}.
 This procedure transforms raw numerical time series into sequences of semantic descriptors.
 Adjacent slices with identical semantic descriptors are then merged to reduce redundancy and enhance temporal coherence.
 This merging is performed across the full time span and all variables, yielding compact yet information-rich representations that retain the salient dynamical features of the system (see Methods \ref{consolidation-descriptor}).
 Finally, the consolidated descriptor sequences are translated into human-readable expressions using predefined phrasing rules (see Methods \ref{translating-descriptors}).
 At this stage (Fig. \ref{fig_framework}b), each time series is converted into a concise textual summary that integrates multiple dynamic attributes, thereby bridging quantitative time-series data with interpretable natural-language representations.
 Next, the framework synthesizes the generated expressions into a comprehensive report using an LLM (Fig. \ref{fig_framework}c).
 The LLM receives two inputs: (\romannumeral1) the textual expressions generated in the previous stage and (\romannumeral2) detailed instructions specifying the report’s desired descriptive style and output structure (see Methods \ref{convert-expression-into-report}).
 By integrating these inputs, the LLM produces a coherent, context-aware report that describes the original time-series data from multiple dynamic-attribute perspectives.

 The generated report serves as readily usable inputs for downstream LLM-driven O$\&$M tasks.
 We demonstrate their applicability in three representative scenarios: SOC prediction, operational monitoring (abnormality detection), and charging/discharging management (Fig. \ref{fig_framework}d and Methods \ref{ref4-8}).
 Given these sentences and the task-specific user queries, the LLM generates interpretable responses supported by explicit, semantically grounded reasoning, thereby enhancing transparency and explainability throughout the battery O$\&$M workflow.
+See supplementary video \texttt{demo.mp4} for full demonstration.